 Topgolf is a golf venue where you play different competitive golf games for all ages.
 You score points by hitting micro-chipped golf balls at giant dartboard-like targets on an outfield.
 As well, they offer an impressive food and drink menu, private spaces for groups of any size, HDTVs to watch the big game and an eclectic music selection that adds to the party ambiance.

 Coincidently, Topgolf serves bar food, but not your average, ordinary, greasy bar food.
 They serve kicked up, inspired, gourmet, delectable bar food.
-For instance, take their charcuterie board it’s served in a super large, salted, buttery pretzel with sauces for dipping.
+For instance, they serve a charcuterie board in a super large, salted, buttery pretzel.
 Previously, you could only get the Jumbo Pretzel Board at Topgolf.

-My Topgolf Pretzel Board Recipe is adorned with Genoa salami, pepperoni, prosciutto, pepper jack, cheddar cheese, apples, grapes, blackberries, pistachios, and pecans.
-It’s served with a simple cheese sauce and honey mustard sauce.
-I varied it slightly from the original to fit our tastes better.
-Feel free to put your spin on it too.
+I filled My Topgolf Pretzel Board Recipe with Genoa salami, pepperoni, prosciutto, pepper jack, cheddar cheese, apples, grapes, blackberries, pistachios, and pecans.
+For serving, I chose a simple cheese sauce and honey mustard sauce.
+Feel free to put your favorite items on your board.